MrHedmad/blog/content/posts/stat_basics.md

 > How tall are people?

 Such a question might be posed by some clothing company to tailor better clothes.
-It seems easy to answer: We could take a measure tape, and start walking around in the city, asking people to be measured.
+It seems easy to answer: We could take a measure tape, and start walking around the city, asking people to be measured.
 Once we gather enough data, say $ 100 $ measurements, we stop and call it a day.

-However, when we think about it, the question asked has some fundamental problems.
+When we think about it, however, the question asked has some fundamental problems.
 First of all, we have to define what we mean by "tallness".
 It is probable that we mean the *average* height.
 But we might also be interested to determine what the most extreme heights are (i.e. the tallest and shortest persons), or the most *common* height.
 These are just some of the ways we can describe the shape of the **distribution** of our values.
 Formally:
 - The **mean** or average height is $ \mu = \frac{1}{N}\sum{X}$, where $N$ is the number of people and $\sum{X}$ is the sum of all their heights;
 - The most frequent height is the **mode** height[^mode_note];
 - The **maximum** or **minimum** heights;